Woodward–Hoffmann rules: Background and terminology

 Eventually, it was recognized that thermally-promoted pericyclic reactions in general obey a single set of generalized selection rules, depending on the electron count and topology of the orbital interactions.
 The key concept of orbital topology or faciality was introduced to unify several classes of pericyclic reactions under a single conceptual framework.
 In short, a set of contiguous atoms and their associated orbitals that react as one unit in a pericyclic reaction is known as a component, and each component is said to be antarafacial or suprafacial depending on whether the orbital lobes that interact during the reaction are on the opposite or same side of the nodal plane, respectively.
 (The older terms conrotatory and disrotatory, which are applicable to electrocyclic ring opening and closing only, are subsumed by the terms antarafacial and suprafacial, respectively, under this more general classification system.)
-Given these general definitions, the Woodward–Hoffmann rules can be stated succinctly as a single sentence: A ground-state pericyclic process is brought about by addition of thermal energy (i.e., heating the system, symbolized by Δ).
-In contrast, an excited-state pericyclic process takes place if a reactant is promoted to an electronically excited state by activation with ultraviolet light (i.e., irradiating the system, symbolized by hν).
-It is important to recognize, however, that the operative mechanism of a formally pericyclic reaction taking place under photochemical irradiation is generally not as simple or clearcut as this dichotomy suggests.
-Several modes of electronic excitation are usually possible, and electronically excited molecules may undergo intersystem crossing, radiationless decay, or relax to an unfavorable equilibrium geometry before the excited-state pericyclic process can take place.
-Thus, many apparent pericyclic reactions that take place under irradiation are actually thought to be stepwise processes involving diradical intermediates.
-Nevertheless, it is frequently observed that the pericyclic selection rules become reversed when switching from thermal to photochemical activation.
-This can be rationalized by considering the correlation of the first electronic excited states of the reactants and products.
-Although more of a useful heuristic than a rule, a corresponding generalized selection principle for photochemical pericyclic reactions can be stated: A pericyclic process involving N electron pairs and A antarafacial components is often favored under photochemical conditions if N + A is even.
-Pericyclic reactions involving an odd number of electrons are also known.
-With respect to application of the generalized pericyclic selection rule, these systems can generally be treated as though one more electron were involved.